What is Bipolar Disorder?

 - An unexplainable feeling of impending doom or that you’ve done something terrible and deserve punishment or retribution

-While no one particular thing can be pointed to as an exact cause, several factors make you more likely to develop a bipolar disorder.
+While no one particular thing can be pointed to as an exact cause of bipolar disorder, several factors make you more likely to develop a bipolar disorder.
 These factors include:

 - Family history - research has shown that bipolar disorders likely have a genetic component